-The GSMA has a presence in the Latin American region, with teams based in Santiago (Chile), Buenos Aires (Argentina), and most recently in Brasilia (Brazil).
+The GSMA has a presence in the Latin American region, with teams based in Santiago (Chile), Buenos Aires (Argentina), and most recently in Sao Paulo (Brazil).
 GSMA Latin America is focused on managing and delivering the Regional Interest Group (RIG) priorities defined by its members through GSMA governance bodies, as well as coordinating working groups and events.
 The team is also responsible for representing the GSMA’s views and initiatives at regional institution meetings and events.

 Head of Latin America